plugins

 Inspect

 remoteclaw plugins inspect <id>remoteclaw plugins inspect <id> --jsonDeep introspection for a single plugin.
-Shows identity, load status, source, registered capabilities, hooks, tools, commands, services, gateway methods, HTTP routes, policy flags, diagnostics, and install metadata.
+Shows identity, load status, source, registered capabilities, hooks, tools, commands, services, gateway methods, HTTP routes, policy flags, diagnostics, install metadata, bundle capabilities, and any detected MCP or LSP server support.

 Each plugin is classified by what it actually registers at runtime: